UN Employee Tax Benefits and Requirements

 FBAR and FATCA Reporting

-UN employees must file FBAR if they have foreign financial accounts exceeding $10,000 at any time during the year.
+UN employees must file FBAR if they have foreign financial accounts with an aggregate value exceeding $10,000 at any point during the year.
 This includes:

 - Bank accounts in countries of assignment

-- UN Joint Staff Pension Fund accounts (if accessible)
+- UN Joint Staff Pension Fund accounts (depending on accessibility and structure)

 FATCA (Form 8938)

-Required for specified foreign financial assets above thresholds.
-UN employees living abroad have higher thresholds than US residents.
+Required for specified foreign financial assets above the applicable thresholds.
+UN employees living abroad have higher thresholds than US residents:

 UN Joint Staff Pension Fund

-Contributions to the UN Joint Staff Pension Fund are generally not deductible for US tax purposes since they're made with exempt income.
-However, distributions may be partially taxable depending on various factors.
+Contributions to the UN Joint Staff Pension Fund (UNJSPF) are generally made with exempt income and are not deductible for US tax purposes.
+Upon retirement, distributions may be partially taxable depending on:

-- US tax treaties with country of residence
+- Applicable tax treaties with your country of residence

 - Type of distribution (lump sum vs. periodic payments)